Italy - Factors to watch on June 6

 The European Central Bank has launched an inspection of how Banco Popolare calculates its capital strength and manages its credit risk, the bank said in a share sale prospectus published on Friday.

-The ECB is still evaluating the business plan presented for the future merged entity and may ask for additional changes that could affect the economic and financial situation of the new company or the feasibility of the planned tie-up.
+The ECB is still evaluating the business plan the lender and Banca Popolare di Milano had presented for the future merged entity and may ask for additional changes that could affect the economic and financial situation of the newco or the feasibility of the planned tie-up.

-Market regulator Consob is expected to approve on Monday the prospectus for the lender’s 1-billion euro initial share offering due to start on Wednesday.
+Quaestio Chairman Alessandro Penati said on Friday he hopes to sell part of Atlante’s stake in Popolare di Vicenza by the end of this year.

-Shareholder association Per Veneto Banca plans to buy into the upcoming share sale to avoid diluting its 8 percent stake, association’s president Bruno Zago reiterated in comments published in Il Sole 24 Ore on Sunday.
+The lender’s cash call prospectus is expected on Monday, several papers said on Sunday.

-Quaestio Chairman Alessandro Penati said on Friday he hoped Atlante would not become a Veneto Banca investor.
+The For Veneto Banca association, which holds an 8 percent stake in the lender, plans to subscribe the upcoming share sale, according to comments by the association’s president Bruno Zago published in Il Sole 24 Ore on Sunday.

-An investment in Veneto Banca by rescue fund Atlante appears inevitable, Deputy Economy Minister Enrico Zanetti said on Saturday.
+An investment in Veneto Banca by rescue fund Atlante appears inevitable, junior minister Enrico Zanetti said on Saturday.

-Italy’s government and state agency Cassa Depositi e Prestiti are studying a tie-up between Poste Italiane and payment services group SIA to boost the value of the post office before the planned sale of a further 30 percent stake on the market , Corriere Economia said on Monday.
-The paper quoted sources as saying the plan was at a very preliminary stage and nothing had been decided.
-Poste could buy UniCredit’s 4 percent SIA stake.
+Quaestio Chairman Alessandro Penati said on Friday he hoped Atlante will not become a Veneto Banca investor.

 The Niger Delta Avengers militant group has claimed responsibility for three new attacks on Nigeria’s oil infrastructure, promising to cut production to zero.